-Learning Spanish at UHS emphasizes grammatical accuracy, vocabulary acquisition, and precision of communication through the close reading, analysis, and discussion of authentic unabridged texts.
+Learning Spanish at UHS emphasizes grammatical accuracy, vocabulary acquisition, and precision of communication through the close reading, analysis and discussion of authentic, unabridged texts.
 Our goal is that, over time, students develop a similar facility in reading and speaking Spanish as they have in English.

 The summer reading provides students with both a glimpse of the curriculum and the opportunity to engage with the language before school begins, since the texts are usually the first encountered in the Fall.
-Therefore, we recommend you complete this assignment a week before school starts.
+Therefore, we recommend you complete this assignment a week or so before school starts.

-Students: Read each text several times to gain a good sense of its themes, imagery, and style.
+Students: Read each text several times to gain a good sense of its themes, imagery and style.
 Audio links are provided where available.
 We suggest you simultaneously listen to the audio and read the text.

 Then, write in Spanish:

 - Words or phrases drawn from each text that, to you, capture its essence.

 - Questions about each text that can help you and your classmates with its comprehension, as well as generate meaningful classroom discussions.